-At lower doses, CBD has physiological effects that promote and maintain health, including reducing oxidative stress.
-For instance, CBD is more effective than vitamin C and E as a neuroprotective antioxidant and can ameliorate skin conditions such as acne (Cannabidiol as Antioxidant).
+At lower potency doses, CBD has physiological effects that promote and maintain canine well being; including reducing inflammation and oxidative stress.
+For instance, CBD is more effective than vitamin C and E as a neuroprotective antioxidant and can ameliorate skin disorders.

-This new research is pointing toward a future in which cannabinoid therapy–whether derived from the whole plant or via single-cannabinoid extracts–may be an effective treatment for a wide range of diseases that affect humans as well as our canine companions.
+This new research is pointing toward a future in which CBD for dogs–whether derived from the whole plant or via single-cannabinoid extracts–may be an effective treatment for a wide range of diseases that affect humans as well as our canine counterparts.

-Just like humans, animals also have endocannabinoid systems (ECS).
+Just like humans, animals also have an Endocannabinoid System (ECS).
 The ECS is this complex array of cannabinoid receptors found in the brain, organs, skin, bones, and generally throughout the entire body.

-Through what is call cannabinoid signaling, this system is what helps us maintain whole body homeostasis–that all-important balance between the body’s metabolic processes–meaning that it controls and regulates pain, appetite, sleep, inflammation, and cell metabolism, including the life cycle of cells–the last of which is especially important in cancer therapy.
+Through what is called “cannabinoid signaling” this system is what helps us maintain whole body homeostasis.
+That all-important balancing act between the body’s metabolic processes–meaning that it controls and regulates pain & inflammation, appetite, sleep, inflammation, and cell metabolism, including the life cycle of cells.
+The last of which is especially important in canine cancer therapy.

 On the opposite side, a lack of cannabinoids could cause disruption to multiple systems in the body.
 It is theorized that this disruption, or lack of homeostasis, then leads to more significant and life-threatening problems.

-Determining an effective dose of CBD for your dog depends on a number of different factors: size (weight) of your dog, breed, health condition, disease history, concentration of CBD plus individual variances in metabolism and delivery mechanism (see more under Sublingual Application).
+Determining an effective dose of CBD for your canine friend depends on a number of different factors: size (weight) of your dog, breed, health condition, disease history, concentration of CBD drops plus individual variances in metabolism and delivery mechanism (see more under Sublingual Application).

-Once you begin dosing your dog with CBD finding the optimum ‘sweet spot’ for treating your pet will require a systematic diligence on your part, so be prepared to keep a Daily Canine Journal.
+Once you begin dosing your dog with hemp CBD oil drops, finding the optimum ‘sweet spot’ for treating your pet will require a systematic diligence on your part, so be prepared to keep a Daily Canine Journal.

-Write everything down–take copious notes.
+Be observant & write everything down–take copious notes!
 Over a period of time (one to two weeks) you should start to see trends.
-Try and notice nuances towards a change in your dog’s behavior, activity level and in the general quality of life of your dog.
-Be observant and write it down.
-Consistency is what is going to determine the window of opportunity to fully capture the healing benefits of CBD.
+Try and notice nuances towards a change in your pet’s behavior (less anxiety) or activity level and in the general quality of life of your pet.

 Also, with animals we must avoid thinking in terms of human-sized doses.
 The general rule of thumb is this: give the smallest dose possible and gradually work your way up until you find the smallest yet most effective dosage level.
 And be prepared to alter that dosage up or down (titrate) for desired effect.

 But knowing exactly what dosage you’re giving your pet can be tricky.
-Very few of the products you find will have an actual concentration dosage recommendation listed on the label.
+Very few of the products you find will have an actual concentration dosage recommended instructions clearly listed on the label.
 And because many of the products on the market are highly potent and animals have a smaller body size, we have to be extra careful.

-Before starting your pet on a course of action make sure you understand the applications and limitations in using CBD.
+Before starting your pet on a course of action make sure you understand the applications and limitations in using hemp CBD oil.

-Through sublingual application of concentrated oils & tinctures pet owners are discovering the expansive benefits of CBD oil for their dogs.
+Through sublingual application of concentrated oils & tinctures pet owners are discovering the expansive benefits of hemp CBD oil for their K9.

 Sublingual dosing means that you are administering CBD through tissues beneath the tongue.
 Through this method of administration, the cannabinoids come into close contact with blood rich tissues in the mouth and are immediately absorbed into the bloodstream, thereby increasing the clinical potency.

-Sublingual CBD application is considered a better choice of dosing dogs than oral ingestion (or topical on the skin) for a couple of reasons.
+Sublingual drops of Canine Support Formula are considered a better choice of dosing K9’s than oral ingestion (or topical on the skin) for a couple of reasons.

 First, sublingual CBD application is more easily adapted for delivery to dogs because canine patients need only a small amount of CBD to deliver a ‘therapeutic effect’.
-A dropper bottle dispensing single measured drop(s) is infinitely more precise and easily tolerated when a dog is having difficulty eating solid food or swallowing water.
+A dropper bottle dispensing single measured drops is infinitely more precise and easily tolerated when a canine is having difficulty eating solid food or swallowing water.

-Conditions frequently accompanying older even as they age naturally.
-Sublingual dosing is also the quickest form of relief; ideal for dogs whose conditions require them to rely on fast-acting therapeutic effects, such as those who are in chronic pain.
-Sublingual application delivers the effects of CBD in as little as 30 seconds up to 2 minutes.
+Sublingual dosing is also the quickest form of relief–ideal for dogs whose conditions require them to rely on fast-acting therapeutic effects, such as those with chronic pain, arthritis, or uncontrolled epilepsy.

 Why You Can’t Apply Human CBD Dosing To Your Dog